mohitkhatwani/HackerRank/README.md

-# HackerRank
+# LeetCode
-Solutions to problems in HackerRank
+Solutions to problems in LeetCode